Mickey Maguire (Shameless): Character biography

 In the seventh series, Mickey continues to build a friendship with Ian, with whom he now shares a house.
 This series has proved that Mickey has a sensitive side, as explained through his dialogue with Ian when Ian became involved with Maxine Donnelly (Joanna Higson).
 Mickey tries to warn Ian that Maxine fancies him, not realising that Ian felt the same way about Maxine.
 Ian then has sex with Mickey in an attempt to forget about Maxine, but he and Maxine later have sex, which Mickey witnesses.
 Mickey is devastated when Ian insists he loves Maxine and wants to be with her.
 Mickey tells Ian that he felt like a freak before he had Ian to look up to, and now Ian has taken that away from him.
-Relations between Mickey and the new couple remain strained, but eventually Mickey decides to stop letting their relationship bother him.
+Relations between Mickey and the new couple remain strained, but eventually, Mickey decides to stop letting their relationship bother him.
 He informs Maxine that all he wants is that when she finally realises she cannot be happy with a gay man, that she lets Ian down gently.
 Mickey leaves Chatsworth during ninth series after helping a young woman, Liz, give birth to a baby girl.
 After Liz dies in childbirth, Mickey decides to move away from Chatsworth to raise the baby, whom Liz named Jasmine before she died.
 When saying goodbye to Mimi, he is on the verge of telling her he is gay.
 However, she silences him and tells him to keep in contact.
 Mimi implies that she has guessed Mickey is gay.

 The actor who plays Mickey, Ciarán Griffiths, announced that he would leave Shameless in 2012 during Series 9.

-U.S. version
+American version

-In the American remake, also called Shameless, Mickey Maguire is renamed Mickey Milkovich.
-He is portrayed by Noel Fisher.
+Mikhailo Aleksandr Milkovich, nicknamed Mickey, on the American remake Shameless is portrayed by Noel Fisher.